c4rt0/BitcoinAtmsV2/README.md

 ## Heroku

-This aplication was deployed on [HEROKU](https://bitcoin4tms.herokuapp.com/) (around June 2020) in case you wanted to try out it's functionality before downloading.
+This aplication is deployed on [HEROKU](https://bitcoin4tms.herokuapp.com/)
-Now I'm wondering where the heck will I deploy it next?
-(25/07/2021) Obviously there's now much more to my wondering...

 ## Installation

 1. To install all necessary dependencies run :